 For your current plan

-To take advantage of plan reimbursement:
+To take advantage of plan reimbursement, you need the following:

 - Submit a final bill showing the ETF (or "Contract termination fee") amount or remaining balance due on your device payment plan, as well as your name, address, and phone number(s) from your previous carrier.
-Depending on your carrier, a device payment plan may be listed as EIP, Edge, AuotPay, or Next.
+Depending on your carrier, a device payment plan may be listed as EIP, Edge, AutoPay, or Next.

-- Have an active account in good standing.
+- An active account in good standing.

 - Activate a new line of service on a T-Mobile ONE or Simple Choice postpaid plan.
 Pay In Advance (prepaid), Simple Choice No Credit Check, and Mobile Internet rate plans don't qualify for this offer.

 - Purchase a qualifying phone or device.
+Purchases made on or after May 31, 2017 must be completed on device financing.

 - Go to My T-Mobile and log in to your account.